vearutop/cache-story/dev-to.md

 go run ./cmd/cplt --cardinality 10000 --group 100 --live-ui --duration 10h --rate-limit 5000 curl --concurrency 200 -X 'GET'   'http://127.0.0.1:8008/hello?name=World&locale=ru-RU'   -H 'accept: application/json'
 ```

 Such a command will start a client that will send 10000 different URLs in the loop, trying keep rate of 5000 requests per second by using up to 200 concurrent requests.
-Every URLs would be sent in a batch of 100 requests to imitate concurrency on a single resource.
+Every URL would be sent in a batch of 100 requests to imitate concurrency on a single resource.

 It will show live performance statistics and overall results.